Njai Dasima (1932 film): Production

 Njai Dasima was directed by Bachtiar Effendi for Tan's Film, a production company owned by the Tan brothers.
 With this he became the first native Indonesian film director in the Indies.
 It starred Momo and Oesman.
 The story was adapted from G. Francis' 1896 novel Tjerita Njai Dasima, which Tan's had already adapted in 1929 with the same name for their first release.
 The story was already well known in Batavia (now Jakarta), in part because it was a popular part of stage performers' repertoires.
 To ensure the quality of the story, Effendi worked with a scenario and, later, shooting script – two items which had, until then, never been used for a domestic production.

 This was the first sound film released by Tan's, but far from the first in the Indies.
 The earliest sound films released in the Indies, Fox Movietone Follies of 1929 and The Rainbow Man, were both shown in 1929.
-The following year, a domestic part-talkie, G. Krugers' Karnadi Anemer Bangkong, was also released, becoming the first domestic sound film.
+The following year, George Krugers' Karnadi Anemer Bangkong, a domestic part-talkie, was also released, becoming the first domestic sound film.
 Two other directors had followed with full-talkies in 1931: The Teng Chun with Boenga Roos dari Tjikembang and the Wong brothers with Indonesia Malaise.
 In order to ensure the quality of the sound, Tan's hired Krugers and his single-system camera to do the cinematography and sound direction for this black-and-white film.